angular/components/guides/creating-a-custom-form-field-control.md

 }
 ```

-### Providing our component as an MatFormFieldControl
+### Providing our component as a MatFormFieldControl
 The first step is to provide our new component as an implementation of the `MatFormFieldControl`
 interface that the `<mat-form-field>` knows how to work with.
-To do this we will have our class
+To do this, we will have our class
-implement `MatFormFieldControl`, since this is a generic interface we'll need to include a type
+implement `MatFormFieldControl`.
+Since this is a generic interface, we'll need to include a type
 parameter indicating the type of data our control will work with, in this case `MyTel`.
 We then add
-a provider to our component so that when the form field will be able to inject it as a
+a provider to our component so that the form field will be able to inject it as a
 `MatFormFieldControl`.

 ```ts